-Philosophical and logical sciences develop together in our experience and enable us to understand their basic contributions to our knowledge and conduct of life in nature.
-Thus, we prove that epistemic logic is our basic science, representing our confrontation in reality from perceptual operations to all other sciences in proving the truth of their representations (EP 2: 256–257, 1903).
-The conception of epistemic logic is that all knowledge is proved to be a true representation of reality, and so logical knowledge is as well.
-However, we can prove our cognitions to be either true or false; and if we do not prove them, they remain doubtful, and thus truth cannot be separated from being proved, which is in contrast to classical formal logic, whose propositions are either true or false independent of being proved (Nesher 2002b: Ch.
+Philosophical and logical sciences develop together in our experience and allow us to understand their basic contributions to our knowledge and to our conduct in nature.
+Thus, we prove that epistemic logic is our basic science, representing our confrontation with reality from perceptual operations to all other sciences in proving the truth of their representations (Peirce EPII: #17, 256–257, 1903).
+According to epistemic logic, all knowledge is proved to be a true representation of reality, and so logical knowledge is as well.
+However, we can prove our cognitions to be either true or false; and if we do not prove them, they remain doubtful.
+Thus, truth cannot be separated from being proved, which is in contrast to classical formal logic, whose propositions are either true or false independent of being proved (Nesher 2002b: Ch.
 5, 2011).
-Therefore, we can no longer accept the principle of the excluded middle and cannot prove the provability of any proposition but only their real values or neither, and thus they remain doubtful (EP 2: 168 [1903], 351 [1905]; Gödel 1986 [1931]; Heyting 1971 [1956]: 18; Brouwer 1981 [1949]: 5, 92; Kleene 1952: Ch.
+Therefore, we can no longer accept the principle of excluded middle and cannot prove the provability of any proposition but only their real values or neither, in which case they remain doubtful (Peirce, EPII: #12, 168 1903, #25, 351, 1905; Gödel 1986 [1931]; Heyting 1971 [1956]: 18; Brouwer 1981 [1949]: 5, 92; Kleene 1952: Ch.
 13; Weyl 2012: 188–189; Nesher 2011).
-Hence, the meanings of validity, proof, and truth in epistemic logic differ from their meanings in classic logic (Nesher 2016).
+Hence, the meanings of validity, proof, and truth in epistemic logic differ from their meanings in classical logic (Nesher 2016).

-A sign (under which designation I place every kind of thought, and not alone external signs), that is in any respect objectively indeterminate (i.e., whose objects is undetermined by the sign itself) is objectively general in so far as it extends to the interpreter the privilege to carry its determination further.
-(Peirce, CP: 5.447, 1905)
+A sign (under which designation I place every kind of thought, and not alone external signs), that is in any respect objectively indeterminate (i.e., whose object is undetermined by the sign itself) is objectively general in so far as it extends to the interpreter the privilege of carrying its determination further.
+(Peirce, CP 5.447, 1905)

-The determination of a sign by the interpreter lies in proving the true interpretation and the representation of its object, and this holds for propositions and their sign components as well.
-The identity of a sign is in making its meaning clear by comprehending its meaning in further interpretation, while the meanings of signs are made clear and distinct by proving the truth of their interpretation in the representation of reality, and this is the soundness of the reasoning.
+The determination of a sign by the interpreter lies in proving the true interpretation and the representation of its object, and this holds for propositions and their component signs as well.
+The identity of a sign is in making its meaning clear by comprehending its meaning in further interpretation, while the meanings of signs are made clear and distinct by proving the truth of their interpretation in the representation of reality, and this latter accounts for the soundness of the reasoning.
 However, the validity of these operations is manifested in the coherence of meaning interpretations and the soundness of this reasoning is the proof of their truth in representing external reality.
-This contrasts with Cartesian subjective feeling of intuiting clearly and distinctly the truth of propositions, which are without any objective criterion for their meanings and truth (Descartes 1985 [1628]: Rule Three, 1985 [1644]: Part One, n.
-43–50; EP 1: 124–142, 1878; CP: 5.448, 1905).
+This contrasts with the Cartesian subjective feeling of intuiting clearly and distinctly the truth of propositions, which are without any objective criterion for their meaning and truth (Descartes 1985 [1628]: Rule Three, 1985 [1644]: Part One, n.
+43–50; Peirce, EPI: #8, 124–142, 1878; CP 5.448, 1905).

-The very first lesson that we have the right to demand that logic shall teach us is, how to make our ideas clear; … To know what we think, to become master of our own meaning, will make a solid foundation for great and weighty thought.
-(Peirce, EPI: 126, 1878)
+The very first lesson that we have the right to demand that logic shall teach us is, how to make our ideas clear; … To know what we think, to be masters of our own meaning, will make a solid foundation for great and weighty thought.
+(Peirce, EPI: #8, 126, 1878)

 Hence, we can make the meanings of our ideas clear by valid interpretation, and distinct by proving their truth in representing external reality in sound reasoning (Nesher 2002b: Ch.
 3; Gaukroger 1989: 60–71)

-[6] Cognitive operation of signs interpretation and representation of reality
+[6] Cognitive Operation of Signs Interpretation and Representation of Reality

 Figure 6: The interpretation of signs to determine their meanings to be clear by their coherency and to prove the truth of their interpretation to be distinct in sound reasoning representing reality.

 We have, hitherto, not crossed the threshold of scientific logic.
 It is certainly important to know how to make our ideas clear, but they may be ever so clear without being true.
-(EP 1: 141, 1878)
+(Peirce, EPI: #8, 141, 1878)